 - There will be an increased degree of relationship between various blockchain platforms.
 These platforms may have different defining characteristics, such as different block times, but by next year it might be possible to make transfers directly from Ethereum to Litecoin.

 - More financial institutions are going to start taking note of cryptocurrency.
-This trend has already started with Bitcoin being listed on financial market, but it is poised to get larger.
+This trend has already started with Bitcoin being listed on the financial market, but it is poised to get larger.
 Currently, Bitcoin has a market capitalization of 131.26 billion dollars!

 - There will be an increased use of the Blockchains in the sectors apart from finance.
-Big organizations and hospitals among others may come to see how valuable the blockchain in organizing their records and keeping them reliable is.
+Big organizations and hospitals among others may come to see how valuable the blockchain is in organizing their records and keeping them reliable is.
 In the USA about half of all clinical trials are not recorded and about 40% of Healthcare records are full of errors.

 - The world has reached an inflection point that will change the way we do business.
 The reason is Blockchain!
 Even the financial institutions have acknowledged Blockchain’s disruptiveness.
 Predictions indicate that by 2024, Blockchain will be reaching the critical mass.